Senegal

 Arrival in Dakar

-By early October, Bridge Year participants arrive in Dakar and settle into Yoff, a quiet neighborhood located on the beach north of the city center.
+By late September, Bridge Year participants arrive in Dakar and settle into Yoff, a quiet neighborhood located on the beach north of the city center.
 Here, students take part in another five-day orientation program that prepares them to navigate their new environment.
-Orientation provides students with a thorough introduction to the city and all that it has to offer, as well as the practical skills required to find their way around, integrate themselves into local culture, and thrive in their homestays and community organization placements.
+This Program Site Orientation provides students with a thorough introduction to the neighborhood and all that it has to offer, as well as the practical skills required to find their way around, integrate themselves into local culture, and thrive in their homestays and community organization placements.

 Homestay